tesshuflower/volsync/docs/usage/restic/index.rst

    separated by a ``T``.
 E.g, ``2022-08-10T20:01:03-04:00`` will work but ``2022-08-10 20:01:03-04:00`` will fail.
 delete
-   A boolean indicating whether files and directories that exist on the pvc being restored to should be deleted if they do not exist in the restic snapshot being restored.
-The default value is ``false``.
+   An optional boolean indicating whether files and directories that exist on the PVC being restored to should be deleted if they do not exist in the restic snapshot being restored.
+The default value is ``false``. overwrite
+   This optional field will be passed with the --overwrite flag to the restic restore command.
+If data already exists on the PVC being restored to, files will be updated according to the overwrite setting.
+   Allowed values are ``always``, ``if-changed``, ``if-newer`` and ``never``.
+   If not set, the default restic will use is ``always``.

 Using a custom certificate authority
 ====================================